Upcoming Group Classes

 Unlock your child’s musical potential with group lessons at Carpe Artista.
 Group lessons are a great way for young beginners to learn the instrument.
 Our expert instructors create a fun, encouraging environment while providing the highest standard of education for your child.
 Scroll down to see our current group class offerings.

-Beginning Violin Group Class
+Beginning Guitar Group Class

 Ages 6-18

-Meets Wednesdays 11-11:55 a.m. starting October 16, 2024.
+Meets Wednesdays 4:00-5:00 pm. starting March 5, 2024.

 Interested in other group classes?
 Contact us by email or call (615) 984-4038